-11.1 Methodology & Approach
+6.1.
+Methodology and Approach

 The study used a standard statistical evaluation technique to identify two potential districts in both the Chitwan Annapurna Landscape (CHAL) and Terai Arc Landscape (TAL).
 TAL stretches between the Bagmati River in Nepal and Yamuna River in India, and encompasses 15 protected areas, which include all or part of 14 Terai districts (Rautahat, Bara, Parsa, Chitwan, Makwanpur, Nawalparasi, Rupandehi, Kapilbastu, Dang, Banke, Bardia, Kailali, Kanchanpur, Palpa) between the Bagmati and Mahakali rivers.
-CHAL contains the Kali, Seti, Marsyandi, and Trisuli river basins, and encompasses all or part of 19 districts, which include Mustang, Manang, Gorkha, Rasuwa, Nuwakot, Dhading, Lamjung, Tanahu, Chitwan, Nawalparasi, Syangja, Kaski,

-Parbat, Baglung, Myagdi, Gulmi, Arghakhachi, and Palpa.
+CHAL contains the Kali, Seti, Marsyandi, and Trisuli river basins, and encompasses all or part of 19 districts, which include Mustang, Manang, Gorkha, Rasuwa, Nuwakot, Dhading, Lamjung, Tanahu, Chitwan, Nawalparasi, Syangja, Kaski, Parbat, Baglung, Myagdi, Gulmi, Arghakhachi, and Palpa.

-11.1.1 Initial Short-listing of Districts
+6.1.1.
+Initial Short-listing of Districts

 Given the time and resource constraints, it was not possible to assess and map the ecotourism potential in all these districts through field visits.
 Therefore, it was agreed to shortlist only a few districts in both landscapes.
 All the districts in both landscapes were evaluated against various parameters.
 These parameters resulted in ten potential districts for the next phase of evaluation through in-depth study and field visits.
-The parameters on which the evaluation of the districts was undertaken were grouped into four major components, namely objective, primary facilitators, secondary facilitators, and people, as shown in table 15.
+The parameters on which the evaluation of the districts was undertaken were grouped into four major components, namely objective, primary facilitators, secondary facilitators, and people, as shown in the table below.

-Table 15: Components and Parameters for District Selection
+Table 8: Components and Parameters for District Selection

-Objective Primary Facilitators Secondary Facilitators People

-Biodiversity Geological Attractiveness Accessibility Demography

-Livelihood Flora & Fauna Infrastructural Adequacy Migration Pressures

-Gender & Social Inclusion Cultural Heritage
+Objective Primary facilitators Secondary facilitators People Biodiversity Geological attractiveness Accessibility Demography Livelihood Flora and fauna Infrastructural Migration adequacy pressures Gender and social Cultural heritage

+inclusion

-Existing Tourism Destinations
+Existing tourism destinations

-Scope for Clustering
+Scope for clustering

 4 3 2 1